mattymaloney/mattymaloney.github.io/_posts/2016-03-08-new-ssl-tls-csr.md

 title: Creating a New Private Key and Certificate Signing Request (CSR)
 ---

 I do this rarely enough that I always have to look it up and be very careful that I'm doing exactly what I want to do.

-Update for modern day, we want the signing request and the certificate to be `
+Update for modern day, we want the signing request and the certificate to be signed with SHA-2 (SHA256).

 ## Check Prerequisites